 - Just as importantly, how do you get your top people to take part?

 It’s difficult to drag an organization out of its well-established groove.
 To do this, you’ll need a special tool.

 What is that special tool?
 The kedge anchor.

 Find the Kedge

-In the old days before steam power was invented, sailing ships used kedge anchors to help maneuver when wind was low or the passage very narrow.
+In the old days before steam power was invented, sailing ships used kedge anchors to help maneuver when wind was low or the passage was very narrow.

 For a breakout project, you need the organizational equivalent of a kedge anchor to pull the team ahead.

 To get started, you’ll want to gather a small subset of people who were at the meeting and commission a three-page project charter.
 I then suggest tracking progress daily to keep a sense of intensity.
 This document needs to answer the following key questions: